localstack/docs/content/en/user-guide/chaos-engineering/route53-failover/index.md

 This guide is designed for users new to the Route53 and FIS services.
 In this example, there's an active-primary and passive-standby configuration.
 Route53 routes traffic to the primary region, which processes product-related requests through API Gateway and Lambda functions, with data stored in DynamoDB.
 If the primary region fails, Route53 redirects to the standby region, maintained in sync by a replication Lambda function.

+For this particular example, we'll be using a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/main/route53-failover).
+Clone the repository, and follow the instructions below to get started.

+### Prerequisites

 The general prerequisites for this guide are:

 - LocalStack Pro with a [LocalStack API key](https://docs.localstack.cloud/getting-started/api-key/)